2016 Philippine House of Representatives elections in Metro Manila: Malabon

 Three-term incumbent Josephine Lacson-Noel, who ran unopposed in 2013, is barred by term limits from seeking re-election.
 Her party, the Nationalist People's Coalition, nominated former representative Federico Sandoval II.

 Sandoval represented the now-defunct Malabon-Navotas legislative district from 1998 to 2007.
 Sandoval will be facing former senator Teresa Aquino-Oreta of the Liberal Party and independent candidate Robin Simon.
 Oreta, who is an aunt of incumbent President Benigno Aquino III, represented Malabon-Navotas in congress from 1987 to 1998 and served in the Senate from 1998 to 2004.

 Mandaluyong

 Three-term incumbent and House Majority Leader Neptali Gonzales III, who was re-elected with 89% of the vote in 2013, is barred by term limits from seeking re-election.
 His party, the Liberal Party, nominated his wife, Alexandra "Queenie" Gonzales.
 She will be facing Jack Ramel of PDP–Laban and independent candidates Francisco Reyes and Albert Yap.

 Manila

 1st District

 The 1st district is composed of the western part of Tondo.
 Three-term Liberal Party incumbent Benjamin "Atong" Asilo, who was re-elected with 64% of the vote in 2013, is term-limited and will instead run for vice mayor; his brother Roberto is his party's nominee.

 Also running for this district are incumbent three-term councilors Ian "Banzai" Nieva and Ernesto Dionisio, Jr as well as Manny Lopez.
-Nieva is the son of the late Ernesto "Banzai" Nieva, who represented this district from 1998-2007.
+Nieva is the son of the late Ernesto "Banzai" Nieva, who represented this district from 1998 to 2007.